 Carver Park in Milwaukee is another awesome playground for kids.
 Whoa–an eyeful of playground equipment as huge as an alien spaceship.
-My children almost didn’t wait for me to park the car when they first caught sight of this park.
+Your kids won’t want to wait for you to park the car when they first catch sight of this park.
 Gargantuan play gym–minutes from downtown and right off the freeway.
 Picnic shelters, tables and a colorful splash pad.
 There is a kiddie pool, baseball diamond, a soccer field, and a large pavilion with clean rest rooms nearby.
 In the summer, the water park is free!
-I have to say it again: This park is enormous.
+The park is huge and has something for everyone.

 The 106-year-old Mader’s Restaurant has been visited by Presidents Kennedy, Ford, and Reagan.
 Dining in this old world architectural delight will leave you with an evening to remember.
 With flavor and atmosphere of Old World Europe, the menu offerings transport you to Germany instantly.
-You’ll dine amid a stunning $3 million dollar collection of art, suits of medieval armor and antiques dating back to the 14th century.
+You’ll dine amid a stunning $3 million collection of art, suits of medieval armor and antiques dating back to the 14th century.
 Mader’s has been voted the most famous German restaurant in North America and houses the world’s largest Hummel collection.
 Open Monday, Tuesday, Wednesday, and Thursday from 11:30 a.m. to 9 p.m.; Friday and Saturday from 11:30 a.m. to 10 p.m.; and Sunday from 11 a.m. to 9 p.m.
 Read reviews of Mader’s Restaurant.